 Classic cookout foods can easily be transformed into delicious vegetarian or vegan fare.

-Be sure to offer some sort of plant-based protein, which can be as simple as a chilled bean salad!
+When hosting, be sure to offer some sort of plant-based protein, which can be as simple as a chilled bean salad!
 You'll also find meat-free burgers and hot dogs in most grocery stores.
 Or, if you're feeling adventurous, make your own homemade burgers out of beans, rice, grains or tofu.
 If you're making chili for meat eaters, simply make another batch without the meat; add extra beans and veggies to thicken.

 For a more nutritious chip option, offer guests homemade kale or collard chips.
 Another traditional favorite is grilled corn on the cob.

 You can't go wrong with fresh seasonal fruit such as watermelon slices and an assortment of berries.
-If you're looking for something more indulgent, soy, almond, cashew and coconut milk-based ice creams command more shelf space in today's frozen food aisle, and for good reason: they taste absolutely delicious!
+If you're looking for something more indulgent, soy, almond, cashew and coconut milk-based ice creams command more shelf space in today's frozen food aisle, and for good reason — they taste absolutely delicious!
 And if you want to join in for some s'mores around the campfire, gelatin-free marshmallows guarantee your place.
 Grilling?
 Try peaches, mangoes, pineapples, bananas and other fruit.
 The heat caramelizes their natural sweetness.

 On the Road